-Jodhpur Boots and Chelsea boots are some of the most popular options of men’s footwear today.
-Their similarities have lead to some confusion amongst the masses.
+Jodhpur Boots and Chelsea boots are some of the most popular options for men’s footwear today.
+Their similarities have led to some confusion amongst the masses.

 Jodhpur boots are definitely one of the most stylish pieces of men’s footwear today.
 They come up to the ankles with a low heel and rounded toe.
 They were initially fastened with a buckle and strap.
 However, sometimes the straps do not wrap around the entire ankle today.

 There is some conjecture as to the origin of the boot’s name- some believe that the boot was invented in England and then modified in India; however, it is widely believed that the Jodhpur boots originated in the 1920s in India (Jodhpur is a city in Rajasthan, India) where they are said to have been worn by polo riders.

 Initially, horse riding boots were designed to be knee-length to protect the calves of the rider from chafing against the horse’s skin.
 With the invention of Jodhpuri pants, long horse-riding boots were eliminated, and Jodhpur boots took their place.

 While they were designed and in use before the Jodhpur pants, they could now also be used for horseback riding.
 However, you can still find handmade Jodhpur boots in the city of Jodhpur.

 Today, Jodhpur boots for men are associated with style and sophistication.
 The shoes are sleek and available in a variety of shades and textures.
 Their comfort is an added advantage.